-Collect fund raising items for Silent Auction.
+Collect fundraising items for Silent Auction.
 Plan, collect items, and create Donation Baskets.
 Work the Donation Basket and Silent Auction tables during all the public shows.
 Assign and instruct cast members for collecting donations during the show intermissions.
-(Part of the Souvenirs Committee in Kenosha Chapter.)
+(Often part of the Souvenirs Committee.)

 : Before the show and during the week of dress rehearsals and shows.